 The chair leads the dais staff.
 Their primary duties are to call upon speakers on the Speakers’ Lists, to call upon speakers during moderated caucuses, to overrule dilatory motions, and to mediate personal conflicts between delegations.

-The chair, Vice-Chair, and foreign policy advisor of a committee.
+The chair, director, and foreign policy advisor of a committee.

 Division of the question